shridharmanvi/documentsearch/README.md

 Performance testing is done by calling the search method of each of the implementations 2000000 times and comparing the run times.
 At a step size of 20,000 a new random token is chosen.
 The total is recorded over all of the iterations.

-To run the performance test simply execute the PerformanceTest main jar `java -jar PerformanceTest.jar`
+To run the performance test simply execute the tests `mvn clean test`

 ##### Stats/Results